 Admission to candidacy for graduation is not implied when admission to study is granted.
 Students seeking to graduate must apply to their college dean in the semester prior to their intended graduation.

 An admitted applicant declares their intention to matriculate with a written acceptance of admission together with the required non-refundable matriculation fee.
 Without payment, admission is not confirmed.
 Applicants are expected to accept admission within four weeks of the offer unless otherwise stipulated by the college.
 Matriculating students will receive orientation information from their designated college prior to beginning their program.
 Students may not be enrolled in more than one program at any given time except for dual degree programs or by special approval of the dean(s) and the Vice President for Academic Affairs.

 Annual Security Report/ Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act: Notice of Availability

 As such, the Medical University of South Carolina is pleased to announce that its Annual Security Report is now available.
 This report is required by federal law and contains policy statements and crime statistics for the university.
 The policy statements in the report address MUSC's policies, procedures and programs concerning safety and security; for example, policies and procedures for responding to emergency situations, emergency notifications, timely warnings, sexual assaults, domestic violence, dating violence, and stalking.

 You may request a paper copy of the annual security report free of charge by contacting or visiting the Medical University of South Carolina Department of Public Safety at 101 Doughty Street, Charleston, S.C.
 29425, or by calling (843) 792-2261.
-This report is also available online on the Medical University of South Carolina Department of Public Safety's Reports & Crime Statistics webpage at: https://web.musc.edu/about/safety/public-safety/reporting
+This report is also available online on the Medical University of South Carolina Department of Public Safety's at: webpage https://web.musc.edu/about/safety/public-safety/reporting